Ashfield Aquatic Centre project

 FDC will be commencing on site in January 2019 with installation of fencing, shade cloth and site amenities.

 Off-site works are continuing to achieve an early works construction certificate to enable demolition and piling to commence in February.

-Value Management workshops are in progress to find $1.5m savings.
+Value management workshops are in progress to find $1.5 million in savings.